“Healing should never require hiding."

 We start by processing therapy-induced trauma, establishing consent cues, and moving at a pace that feels safe.
 Affirming therapy is repair work as much as new work.

-Disclaimer
+Blog Disclaimer

-Please note that the information shared here is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always consult with a qualified healthcare provider regarding any medical concerns or conditions you may have.
+The information provided here is for educational and informational purposes and should not be considered a substitute for professional medical or mental health advice, diagnosis, or treatment.
+If you have concerns about your health or well-being, please consult a qualified healthcare provider or licensed mental health professional.